 Cute little villages with stone cottages hundreds of years old dot the French countryside.
 I imagine these cottages fill of antiquities and charm of yesteryear.
 Old fashioned wholesome cooking, slowly cooked to perfection.
 The French passion for food is unsurpassed, likewise French cuisine is well known to be one of the world best.
-With great food comes great cookware.
-Le Creuset is one of the worlds leaders in making the finest cookware possible.
+With great food comes great cookware and Le Creuset Dutch ovens set the standard for other companies to follow.

 Having some of the best cookware in the world.
 The French cookware brands are known for style, design and usability.
 Le Creuset, pronounced lə kʁøzɛ or “le cru zay” manufactures some of the finest ceramics and enamel cast iron.
 The cookware is the envy of many “foodies” and chefs.
 No cookware brand is more well know for their dutch oven than Le Creuset.

 The famous French oven or more commonly known dutch oven is Le Creusets flagship product.
 The enamel on the cast-iron pots are bright and radiantly coloured.
 The cookware is sturdy and also dependable, moreover the enamel has an incredible resistance to chipping.